nnajiabraham/alona/docs/rfcs/RFC-001-alona-mvp-full-implementation.md

 - Implemented permission surfaces: `PermissionManager`, onboarding wizard, settings panel, and recording toggle per RFC Task 1.1–1.5 along with Info.plist entitlements.
 - Introduced Xcode workspace/project (`Alona.xcworkspace`, `Alona.xcodeproj`), asset catalog, and developer tooling (`Makefile`, `buildServer.json`) to align with the CLI workflow.
 - Commands executed: `xcode-build-server config -workspace Alona.xcworkspace -scheme Alona`, `make test`, `make lint`.

+### 2025-11-27 – Phase 2 meeting detection
+- Added `MeetingDetector` service that polls NSWorkspace activity, verifies Zoom RTP traffic via `lsof`, and queries Chrome tabs with AppleScript to identify Google Meet sessions, surfacing automation-permission failures gracefully.
+- Extended unit tests (`AlonaTests/AlonaTests.swift`) with normalization coverage to guarantee meeting titles are sanitized before hitting UI.
+- Updated the Xcode project (`Alona.xcodeproj/project.pbxproj`) so the new service participates in builds, and ran `make lint` plus `make test` to validate the additions.
+- Expanded `MeetingFileManager` into a full-featured coordinator (directory creation, slug collisions, notes/transcripts/summaries, autosave recovery) with new transcription models, plus comprehensive unit tests that exercise slug formatting, collision handling, and file persistence; verified via `make lint` and `make test`.
+- Wired the Settings workflow to `MeetingFileManager` by injecting it through `AppState`, ensuring the UI reflects persisted directories, and covered the flow with an `AppState` persistence test; validated with `make lint` and `make test`.
+- Surfaced meeting detection signals inside `MenuBarView` (status banner + confirmation prompt) with new dismissal state in `AppState` and dependency-injected `MeetingDetector`, and added regression tests for the dismissal logic; verified with repeated `make lint` / `make test`.

 ### 2025-11-27 – Dev experience upgrades
 - Added a `make run` target that reuses the `xcodebuild` pipeline and automatically launches the built `Alona.app`, answering the “can we run it locally?” workflow question.